-Alternatively, you can press the dough into a pan lined with parchment paper which, when cut, will give you the classic fudge “cube” shape.
+Alternatively, you can press the dough into a pan lined with baking paper which, when cut, will give you the classic fudge “cube” shape.

 Using clean fingers or the back of a spoon, press the dough into the pan until flat and even.
 Top with crushed peanuts and chopped dark chocolate (if desired) and gently press them into the mixture using your fingers.

-- Make sure to use the creamy kind of peanut butter, not natural style.
+- Make sure to use the smooth kind of peanut butter, not the crunchy type.

 - Leave a little parchment paper hanging out of each side of the pan.
 This makes lifting it out a lot easier.

-If you wish to freeze the fudge, pop the pieces into a freezer bag and freeze for up to 3 months.
-To defrost, just place it back in the fridge and allow it to thaw for an hour or two.
+Yes.
+If you wish to freeze your peanut butter fudge, pop the pieces into a freezer bag or airtight container and freeze for up to 3 months.
+To defrost, just place it back in the fridge and allow it to thaw for a few hours.

-I hope you love this fudge as much as I do.
+I hope you love this vegan peanut butter fudge as much as I do.
 If you enjoy this recipe, please be sure to leave a rating or comment below to let me know your thoughts.
+Happy baking!

-Easy vegan peanut butter fudge that melts in your mouth.
+Easy gluten-free, dairy-free peanut butter fudge that melts in your mouth.

 - 2 Tablespoons Chopped Peanuts

-Line an 8" baking tray with parchment paper, leaving a little extra hanging over each side.
+Line an 8×10-inch tin with baking paper, leaving a little extra hanging over each side.
 This will make it easier to lift the fudge out once set.

-Melt the dairy-free spread, peanut butter and vanilla in a pot over a low heat until it JUST begins to become smooth.
-Alternatively, microwave for 1-2 minutes, checking periodically, until everything is completely smooth.
+Melt the dairy-free margarine, peanut butter and vanilla in a pot over a low heat until it JUST begins to become smooth.

-Remove from the heat and add the powdered sugar.
-Use a spoon to stir the sugar in, then use your hands to form a dough.
-This will be a lot like making cookie dough.
+Remove from the heat and add the icing sugar.
+Use a spoon to stir it in, then use your hands to form a dough.
+It will look and feel like cookie dough.

 Press the dough into your baking tray using clean fingers or the back of a spoon.